Blane245/musicgenerator/README.md

     * There is always a point at *totalTime* with a gain of 0.

         Thus a gain envelope may have as few as one point and as many as six.

+The delay and and attack phases may be bypassed if the user has diabled the attack phase.
+Many instruments have attack built into their samples.
+Applying the SoundFont generators will over emphasize this attack.

+If tremelo if active, the envelope is revised to apply the tremelo waveform.
+This is done by interpolating the original envelope at 10 ms intervals and applying the waveform.
+The number of points in the envelope will them by *totalTime/0.01*.

 Once the *sampleRate* and *totalTime* are defined the samples can be determined by resampling the instrument's samples and applying noise, which is defined by *noiseFrequency* and *noiseAmplitude*.
 During this resampling, the *Volume* gain value for the generator is applied.
 The resampling scheme is as follows:

+1. The initial playback rate is determined from the *cents* of the instrument,
 1. The *sampleCount* is the product of *sampleRate* and *totalTime*. construct the sample array with this number of elements and initialized to zero.
 1. The time spacing between samples is the reciprocal of *sampleRate*.
 1. The delay time dead period has length of the product of *sampleRate* and *delayEnd*
 1. The spacing between each instrument sample (*deltaIndex*) is the ratio of the instrument's sample rate and the new sample rate.
 This may not be an integer.
 Set current index to zero.
 This points to the instrument's sample to the used.
 1. Starting at *delayEnd*, loop through sample array, one entry at a time, incrementing the time by the time spacing
     * if the current index is less than the instrument's last sample, set the sample array to the instrument's sample with noise added (see below);
-    * otherwise, if looping, adjust the current index to the start opf the loop and set the sample array to this instrument's sample with noise added
+    * otherwise, if looping, adjust the current index to the start of the loop and set the sample array to this instrument's sample with noise added
     * otherwise, there are no more instrument samples, set the sample array at this point to zero.
+    * if there is vibrator active, its waveform is applied to the instruments cents and a new playback rate is calculated.
+    * The current indes is increments by the play back rate and the process repeated

 Gaussian frequency modulation noise may be added to the sample if specified by the user.
 The noise has a dispersion of *noiseFrequency* and an amplitude of *noiseAmplitude*.
 The added noise is balanced with the original signal assuming that the original signal's gain is 1.

 Once the sample array has been constructed by resampling the instrument's signal and applying noise, the gain envelope can be applied to it.
 This is a relatively simple process of interpolating the gain between envelope points and applying it to the signal.
-The time spacing of the sample points.

 # Thanks